002pal/Form-Validation/README.md

 # Form-Validation
 A complete From validation using javascript. programming level :- Intermediate level.
-What's Different?
+What's New?
-1. validation Name and Email using Regex language.
+1. Name and Email validate using Regex language.
-2. Radio validation.
+2. Validation Radio (gender).
-3. Password hide and show toggle button.
+3. Hide and Show Password with toggle button.
-4. After completing form popup a Welcome message.
+4. After submitting form, popup a Welcome message.
 5. Take User data like Name. and Show in popup welcome page.

 i) Form preview